 Quito consists of 342 claims, covering 2,768 hectares, located on the Austin Gold trend in Lander County, Nevada.
-The Company's 3D computer modelling has identified structural and stratigraphic controls that can be targeted for drilling in Lower Plate rocks at several targets.
+The Company's 3D computer modelling has identified structural and stratigraphic controls that can be targeted for drilling in prospective Lower Plate carbonate rocks at several targets.